Details Mentoring

 • Discuss expectations from the mentoring interaction (10-15 minutes).
 Is this focused on a very specific issue or potentially more long-term?
 What will be the end product?

 • Discuss goals and develop action plan (40-60 minutes).
-First, discuss the mentee’s strengths and weaknesses, as well as his/her professional goals (based on the write-up delivered prior to the meeting).
+First, discuss the mentee’s strengths and weaknesses, as well as their professional goals (based on the write-up delivered prior to the meeting).
 Then, for each goal, consider and discuss possible actions and associated timelines.
 Be as specific as possible.
 Discuss feasibility, appropriateness, and impact.
 Explore variations and alternatives.
 At the end of this interaction, it is desirable to draw up a list of 3-5 actionable items.

 During such subsequent contacts, the mentee’s action plan is reviewed, with specific attention paid to the actionable items and their timelines.
 Progress towards the stated goals is assessed.
 Goals and action plan are discussed and adapted as necessary—it is important to be concrete and realistic.